h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 .. note::

    For Tweedie family, you need the dispersion parameter estimate.
-When the parameter ``calc_like`` is set to ``True``, the ``dispersion_parameter_method`` is set to ``"ml"`` which provides you with the best log likelihood estimation.
+When the parameter ``calc_like`` is set to ``True``, the ``dispersion_parameter_method`` is set to ``"ml"`` which provides you with the best log-likelihood estimation.

 Final AIC calculation
 '''''''''''''''''''''

-The final AIC in the output metric is calculated using the standard formula, utilizing the previously computed log likelihood.
+The final AIC in the output metric is calculated using the standard formula, utilizing the previously computed log-likelihood.

 .. math::

    \text{AIC} = -2LL + 2p

-where
+where:

-- :math:`p` is the number of non-zero coefficients estimated in the model
+- :math:`p` is the number of non-zero coefficients estimated in the model.
-- :math:`LL` is the log likelihood
+- :math:`LL` is the log-likelihood.

 To manage computational intensity, ``calc_like`` is used.
 This parameter was previously only used for HGLM models, but its utilization has been expanded.
-By default, ``calc_like=False``, but you can set it to ``True`` and the parameter ``HGLM`` to ``False`` to enable the calculation of the full log likelihood and full AIC.
+By default, ``calc_like=False``, but you can set it to ``True`` and the parameter ``HGLM`` to ``False`` to enable the calculation of the full log-likelihood and full AIC.
 This computation is performed during the final scoring phase after the model finishes building.

 Tweedie likelihood calculation
 ''''''''''''''''''''''''''''''